curobo.rollout.cost.zero_cost module

 Warning

-If assign is True the optimizer must be created after the call to load_state_dict.
+If assign is True the optimizer must be created after the call to load_state_dict unless get_swap_module_params_on_conversion is True.

 Parameters: